eftieell/intro_programming_2/src/chapters/lists_and_dicts/lists.md

 There are multiple ways to remove an element from a list in python.
 Here are two ways:
 - Use the `remove()` list method.
 The parameter you pass is the *value* you want to remove.
 So the `remove()` method traverses through the list until it reaches the *first* instance of the value.
 That value is then removed from the list.
 Details: this method does not return a value.
-If the value you want to return is not found in the list, python throws a `ValueError`.
+If the value you want to remove is not found in the list, python throws a `ValueError`.

 ```python
 # Remove the first instance of "Perl" from the list